saeedya/monkit/terraform/README.md

 4- execute below command to verify the version:
     ex: terraform version

+# How to use and deploy?

+Pre-requirements:
+    - AWS account
+    - IAM user with admin policy
+    - Access_key and Secret key(set them in your shell as environment variables) export AWS_ACCESS_KEY_ID="XXXXXXXXXXXXXXXXXXXXX" export AWS_SECRET_ACCESS_KEY="YYYYYYYYYYYYYYYYYYYYY"

 The terraform directory contains 2 main sub-directories:

     - aws/infra-iac-codes: It will create an EC2 instance "t2.micro" along with all related services like: